 - 1. All of the equipment cabinets in the labs are locked.
 A complete inventory of the equipment is available on D2L.
 You will automatically receive a failing grade for the course if I find that you have tampered with any of the locks.
 You may also be evicted from the Physics program after an inquiry into the nature of the crime.
 (See the Physics Student Handbook.) - 2.
-I will be available during my office hours to release equipment and take equipment in return. - 3.
+I will be available at the following times each week to release equipment and take equipment in return. - T 1:00 1:15 pm - W 1:00 1:15 pm - R 3:00 3:15 pm - 3.
 You must submit an "Equipment Request" to me when you arrive to take possession of equipment.
 The Equipment Request form is available on D2L.
-If someone else has submitted a request for the same equipment ahead of you, or if someone else is in possession of the equipment, I will not release the equipment to you.
+If someone else has submitted a request for the same equipment ahead of you, or if someone else is in possession of the equipment, I will not be able to release the equipment to you.
 You must communicate your equipment needs to your fellow students so that no conflicts occur (see Laboratory Practices above).
 Please pay careful attention to the tag numbers on the equipment.
-For example, we have several lasers.
+For example, we have several multi-meters.
 Each has a different tag number.
-Do not default to requesting laser #1 each time you make a request for a laser.
-Determine which lasers are actually in use and choose one accordingly.
-(You will also find that the laser that works best for a particular experiment lies in close proximity to the rest of the equipment for that experiment on the inventory sheet.)
+Do not default to requesting multi-meter #1 each time you make a request.
+Determine which multi-meters are actually in use and choose one accordingly.

 - 4. You may not take possession of more equipment than is required to run one experiment at a time. - 5.
 You will automatically receive a failing grade for the course if I find that you are using equipment that (1) has not been released to you, (2) is not part of the equipment inventory, or (3) has not been sanctioned for use in the lab by me. - 6.
 Equipment transfers between groups are not allowed.
 (The experience of calibrating equipment and assembling an apparatus in order to conduct an experiment is critical to your future success in physics.) - 7.
 You may not join a group to which equipment has already been released.
 (Your name must appear on the equipment release form for all of the equipment you are using.
-See item #5 above.) - 8.
-You have three hours after receiving any piece of equipment to check that equipment for damage and report any problems.
+See #5.) - 8.
+You have two hours after receiving any piece of equipment to check that equipment for damage and report any problems.
 (See item #10 below.) - 9.
-You may not hold equipment for more than three weeks.
-At the end of three weeks, I will return the equipment to inventory, and I will not release that equipment to you again. - 10.
 Penalties for damaged equipment are assessed as follows.